 Gilbert White & The Oates Collections

+Gilbert White celebrates his tercentenry in 2020.
+The pioneering naturalist born in 1720 was a passionate garden, whose garden was a portal to the natural world.
 The 30 acres of garden and parkland of Gilbert White's House are set against the backdrop of the magnificent beech clad Selborne hanger, which provides ever-changing seasonal colour.
 Great care has been taken to reintroduce both plants and features described by Gilbert White in his writings.
 These include the luxuriant borders of the 'Six Quarters', the kitchen garden and the Ha-has.
-Other highlights include the 'Wine Pipe' seat, designed to afford him 360 degree views of his modest landscape garden.

 Opening Times: Please see website for opening times

-Group Rates: Pre-booked groups of 10 or more £7.50 per person.
-Garden Tours also available for groups, pre-booking essential with an addition charge for the tour.
+Group Rates: Pre-booked groups of 10 or more £9 per person.
+Garden Tours also available for groups, pre booking essential with an addition charge for the tour.

-Facilities: Plant & Seed Sales, Gift Shop, Award Winning Tea Parlour
+Facilities: Plant & Seed Sales, Gift Shop, Cafe

-Disabled Access: Limited to ground floor of House, Tea Parlour and parts of the Garden, Wheelchair loan available (suggest booking)
+Disabled Access: Limited to ground floor of House, Cafe and parts of the Garden, Wheelchair loan available

 Length of Visit: 2-3 hours